ChuckHill2/VideoLibrarian/Readme.md

 ## Installation

-Copy MovieGuide.exe to any new or existing writeable directory.
+Copy MovieGuide.exe to any new or existing writable directory.
 That's it!

 Upon execution, MovieGuide.exe will create additional files in the same directory as the executable.